laraveldo/performer/README.md

 # performer
-A laravel crud builder an themes manager
+A Laravel crud builder and fronted themes manager